Contact Us

 - You have the right to be present and unobtrusively record public meetings.

-Attorney General Bill McCollum has also launched the Government Accountability Project (GAP), with the objective of encouraging state and local government entities to be proactive in providing Florida citizens the information and records they need to hold government accountable.
+The Attorney General's Office has also launched the Government Accountability Project (GAP), with the objective of encouraging state and local government entities to be proactive in providing Florida citizens the information and records they need to hold government accountable.

 For more information regarding Florida Public Records and the Sunshine Law, contact the Attorney General’s Open Government Mediation Program, (850) 245-0140, or visit the FAQ section.